Frequently asked questions

 If you are new to hearing aids, you will be sensitive to sounds you haven’t heard or haven’t heard as well for some time.
 Continue to wear your hearing aids as much as possible to acclimate.
 Even people with normal hearing have a hard time hearing when there is background noise!
 Try reducing the distracting noise and get closer to the sound source or person speaking.
 Make sure you face the person speaking.
 Another option is to consider going to restaurants at less noisy times.
 If you find yourself in these environments regularly, consider asking your hearing provider about accessories for noise, such as companion microphones.
 Or visit the shopping page to browse and purchase compatible accessories.

 Sometimes a custom device that sits in your ear will need to be re-molded or modified.
 Sometimes your ear is simply adjusting to its new hardware.
-If you are having discomfort, reach out to your UnitedHealthcare Hearing provider either through UnitedHealthcare Hearing or directly to determine if an in-person follow-up, or virtual visit is required.
+If you are having discomfort, reach out to your UnitedHealthcare Hearing provider either through UnitedHealthcare Hearing or directly to determine if an in-person follow-up visit is required.

 Ringing, buzzing, whistling or squealing from the hearing aids can happen if a hearing aid is not properly inserted in the ear, if the hearing aid is turned up too high or if there is something blocking the sound from reaching the eardrum like wax.
 Start by reinserting the hearing aid and trying to adjust the volume.
 If that does not resolve the feedback, follow up with your UnitedHealthcare Hearing provider to check for wax or issues with fit.